Hiring a Capital Campaign Consultant: 5 Strategies [Updated]

 - Searching for qualified consultants on the web.
 Put web searches at the forefront of your capital campaign consultant hiring strategy.
 Your team should do extensive web research on potential partners that takes into account their reputation among former clients and their fundraising track record from publicly available information.

 - Leveraging a fundraising consultant directory.
 Nonprofit networking associations often publish directories of the top fundraising consultants.
 Be sure to reference these directories when building your list of consulting candidates!
 Check out the Association of Fundraising Professionals online directory for a great example.

 After your team has completed preliminary research into nonprofit consulting firms, you’ll need to draw up a shortlist of possible leads.

-	Select between 5 and 10 capital campaign consultants who you’ll continue to evaluate.
+Select between 5 and 10 capital campaign consultants that you’ll continue to evaluate.
 This roster will serve as your guide during the rest of your search!

 3. Narrow down your capital campaign consultant choices with key questions

-	Now that you have a shortlist on hand of possible capital campaign consultants to follow up on, your team should start determining which of these candidates would make the strongest partner.
+Now that you have a shortlist on hand of possible capital campaign consultants to follow up with, your team should start determining which of these candidates would make the strongest partner.

 While there’s no surefire way to predict which capital campaign consultant will lead your organization to fundraising success, your capital campaign planning committee can narrow down your selections by asking some key questions.

 Consider some of the following questions to ask about prospective capital campaign consultants: